jidongbsu/cs452-paging/README.md

 In this assignment, we only consider 4KB pages, i.e., each page is 4KB.
 By default, a 4-level page table structure is used in the Linux kernel running on 64-bit x86 platforms.
 In Intel's terminology, these 4-level tables are called:

  - PML4, or page map level 4; each entry in this table is called  a page map level 4 entry, or PML4E.
- - PDPT, or page directory pointer table; each entry in this table is called a page directory pointer table entry, or PDPTE.
+ - PDP Table, or page directory pointer table; each entry in this table is called a page directory pointer table entry, or PDPTE.
- - PDT, or page directory table; each entry in this table is called a page directory table entry, or PDTE.
+ - PD Table, or page directory table; each entry in this table is called a page directory table entry, or PDTE.
  - PT, or page table; each entry in this table is called a page table entry, or PTE.

 <!The 4-level page tables are known as: